 The donor service provider SOA confirms the M-EVENT-REPORT.
+For the XML interface, NOTR – NotificationReply.

 NPAC SMS sends the M-DELETE request to the Local SMS to delete the existing subscription version.
+For the XML interface, SVDD – SvDeleteDownload.

 Local SMS sends its M-DELETE reply.
+For the XML interface, DNLR – DownloadReply.

 All Local SMSs have responded successfully.